Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 If you have questions regarding license treatment after a Midland first-offense DUI, do not hesitate to reach out to a professional defense attorney to learn more.
-License suspension could lead to many difficulties in commuting to and from the workplace, especially if you need to drive on the job.
-Read on to learn more about what goes into the treatment of a license after a Midland first-offense DUI, as well as the ways a skilled defense lawyer could help.
+License suspension could lead to many difficulties in commuting to and from the workplace.
+Especially if you need to drive on the job.
+Read on to learn more about what goes into the treatment of a license after a Midland first-offense DUI.
+As well as the ways a skilled defense lawyer could help.

-Circumstances Leading to License Suspension
+Circumstances Leading to a DUI License Suspension

-There are two separate cases when someone in Texas is arrested for a DUI or a driving under the influence charge as a minor.
+There are two separate cases when someone in Texas is arrested for a DUI.
+Or a driving under the influence charge as a minor.
 This is a criminal case called an administrative license revocation (ALR).
-When the driver is arrested, they are read the statutory warning that explains how they are under arrest for an offense arising out of the DUI statute, or when they are a minor, the detectable amount of alcohol statute.
+When the driver is arrested, they are read the statutory warning that explains how they are under arrest for an offense arising out of the DUI statute.
+Or when they are a minor, the detectable amount of alcohol statute.
 After reading the entire statutory warning to them, the officer can request a sample of the individual’s breath or blood.
 If the individual refuses, it does not matter if they go on to get a search warrant.
 The officer has the ability to confiscate their Texas driver’s license and give them a notice of suspension as well as a temporary driver’s permit.

 When Blood Alcohol Content is Above the Legal Limit